 If you’re taking your spouse’s surname after marriage or reverting to a name you held prior to marriage you generally don’t need a legal name change.

 Who can apply?

-A legal name change can be undertaken by any Canadian citizen or permanent resident aged 18 or 19 years and older, depending on the laws for your province.
+A legal name change can be undertaken by any Canadian citizen or permanent resident aged 18 or 19 years and older, depending on the province.
 Applications are lodged with the Vital Statistics office (VS) in your province and you may be required to submit to a background check, including criminal history and fingerprints.

 A name change can’t be undertaken with the intention to defraud anyone or to disassociate with your financial or criminal history.
 You’re usually required to provide a sound reason for changing names.